Abbasid Caliphate: Trade

 Under Harun, maritime trade through the Persian Gulf thrived, with Arab vessels trading as far south as Madagascar and as far east as China, Korea, and Japan.
 The growing economy of Baghdad and other cities inevitably led to the demand for luxury items and formed a class of entrepreneurs who organized long-range caravans for the trade and then the distribution of their goods.
 A whole section in the East Baghdad suq was dedicated to Chinese goods.

 Arabs traded with the Baltic region and made it as far north as the British Isles.
 Tens of thousands of Arab coins have been discovered in parts of Russia and Sweden, which bear witness to the comprehensive trade networks set up by the Abbasids.
 King Offa of Mercia (in England) minted gold coins similar to those of the Abbasids in the eighth century.

 Muslim merchants employed ports in Bandar Siraf, Basra, and Aden and some Red Sea ports to travel and trade with India and South East Asia.
 Land routes were also utilized through Central Asia.
 Arab businessmen were present in China as early as the eighth century.
 Arab merchants sailed the Caspian Sea to reach and trade with Bukhara and Samarkand.

 Many caravans and goods never made it to their intended destinations.
 Some Chinese exports perished in fires, while other ships sank.
 It was said that anybody who made it to China and back unharmed was blessed by God.
 Common sea routes were also plagued by pirates who built and crewed vessels that were faster than most merchant ships.
 It is said that many of the adventures at sea in the Sinbad tales were based on historical fiction of mariners of the day.

-The Arabs also established overland trade with Africa, largely for gold and slaves.
+The Abbasids also established overland trade with Africa, largely for gold and slaves.
 When trade with Europe ceased due to hostilities, Jews served as a link between the two hostile worlds.

-Decline

-Abbasids found themselves at odds with the Shia Muslims, most of whom had supported their war against the Umayyads since the Abbasids and the Shias claimed legitimacy by their familial connection to Muhammad.
-Once in power, the Abbasids disavowed any support for Shia beliefs in favor of Sunni Islam.
-Shortly thereafter, Berber Kharijites set up an independent state in North Africa in 801.
-Within 50 years, the Idrisids in the Maghreb and Aghlabids of Ifriqiya and soon the Tulunids and Ikshidids of Misr were effectively independent in Africa.
-The Abbasid authority began to deteriorate during the reign of al-Radi when their Turkic Army generals, who already had de facto independence, stopped paying the caliphate.
-Even provinces close to Baghdad began to seek local dynastic rule.
-Also, the Abbasids found themselves to be often at conflict with the Umayyads in Spain.
-The Abbasid financial position weakened as well, with tax revenues from the Sawād decreasing in the 9th and the 10th centuries.